e-Commerce Ascension Series: Holistic Architecture (II)

-Building your digital presence is a challenging task, even for veteran players in the e-Commerce arena.
+Building your digital presence is challenging, even for veteran players in the e-Commerce arena.
 In times of abundant content and users’ limited attention spans, it’s hard to rise above the sea of spam on your clients’ newsfeeds.

-Holistic Architecture proposes a shift in the paradigm of digital design, empowering both the website’s UI & especially UX.
+Holistic Architecture proposes a shift in the digital design paradigm, empowering both the website’s UI & especially UX.

 What is the user’s map of decisions to compare and contrast when prompted with your product?
 The first is if they want to click on your ad or not.
 That’s the whole purpose of marketing, getting people to land on your website.
 From there, it’s all about UI&UX.

 Your e-Commerce website must have excellent UX design to harness the power of holistic architecture.
-This implies the step mentioned above of empathizing with the client and going through the customer journey.
-Make notes of every action needed to go from landing page to confirmed order.
+This implies the abovementioned step of empathizing with the client and going through the customer journey.
+Make notes of every action needed from the landing page to the confirmed order.
 Count them, analyze them, and reduce their number to the minimum.

-Pro tip: every step is a decision the user must make.
-At every mental decision crossroads, the user can decide to abandon their journey on your website.
-This creates the all-feared issue of a high abandoned cart rate, which ridden the e-Commerce sites.
+Every step is a decision the user must make.
+At every mental decision crossroads, the user can abandon their journey on your website.
+This creates the all-feared issue of a high abandoned cart rate, which has ridden the e-Commerce sites.